kash/cubedesk/README.md

 ![CubeDesk's infrastructure](https://cdn.cubedesk.io/docs/infrastructure.jpg)

+## Support
+CubeDesk is completely free to us, but, unfortunately, the cloud isn't.
+If you'd like to support CubeDesk, consider getting a [Pro membership](https://www.cubedesk.io/account/pro).
+You'll get tons of cool features and you'll be supporting development as well.

+To further

 ## License
 This project is licensed under the GPL license (version 3 or later).
 This means that this library is free to use, although you must publish any code that uses it (e.g. also put it on GitHub).
 See the [full license](https://github.com/kash/cubedesk/blob/staging/LICENSE.md) for exact details.